sanju50201/sanju50201/README.md

 - 👋 Hi, I’m @sanju50201
-- 👀 I’m interested in programming
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Automobile Engineering(don't know why i took that as my major)
+- 🌱 I’m currently a Student pursuing BE
-- 💞️ I’m looking to collaborate on some interesting projects
+- 💞️ I’m looking to collaborate on some interesting projects related to Java, JavaScript and it's Frameworks
 - 📫 How to reach me sanjithk50201@gmail.com

 <!---